 This weekend my son had a sleepover and the boys requested waffles.
 I thought that sounded like a fine idea, and I modified my regular recipe a bit to incorporate some whole wheat flour.
-We had really fresh organic eggs that made the waffles especially light.
-Here’s the recipe:
+We had really fresh organic eggs from my sister’s farm that made the waffles especially tasty.

 - 1 1/4 cups unbleached, all-purpose flour